Homosexuality and Christian denominations

 Rev. Rick Carlson

-of Kentucky, the father of a gay man, commented:
+of Kentucky, who has a gay son, commented:

 before us asking us to bless their relationships are not strangers from